Связаться

 • Lightweight hiking boots (or sneakers)

-• Pants, sweatshirt (evenings can be chilly)
+• Pants, sweatshirt, down jacket, gloves, warm socks and buff (evenings can be chilly)

 • Mosquito repellent